manifolded/ScrumBots/README.md

 ## Required Installations

 To configure this project you will need to install IronPython (IP).
-This has been tested with IP version 2.7.8 in Unity 2017.4.1f1.
+This has been tested with IP version 2.7.8 in Unity 2018.2.10f1.

-  1. You will need to take advantage of Unity's "Experimental" scripting runtime version.
-In Unity, go to `Edit`->`Project Settings`->`Player`.
+  1. With 2018.2.10f1 you no longer need to use the "Experimental" scripting runtime version.
+It appears that the default is now `.NET 4.x Equivalent` which works well with IP.
+If for some reason you find that you do need to change the setting you can do this by going to `Edit`->`Project Settings`->`Player`.
 This will open up the "PlayerSettings" in the Inspector Window.
 Scroll down until you find `Other Settings`->`Configuration`->`Scripting Runtime Version`.
-From the menu select `Experimental (.NET 4.6 Equivalent)`.
+From the menu select `.NET 4.x Equivalent`.

   2. To install, first open the ScrumBots in Unity and create a directory `Assets/Plugins/Resources`.
 This directory is where all the IP .dll and .xml files will go.